ECF - Early Career Framework (formerly NQT/RQT)

 |1st July||4.30pm||An introduction to the ECF for Mentors||https://www.eventbrite.co.uk/e/150692343857|

-If you are unable to attend one of these sessions but are interested in joining the Pathfinder Teaching School Hub’s ECF programme in September 2021 please complete the following form:
+If you are unable to attend one of these sessions but are interested in joining the Pathfinder Teaching School Hub’s ECF programme in September 2021 please contact us on firstname.lastname@example.org and for more information download the ECF flyer below:

 “The support I’ve received through the ECF has allowed me to feel well supported and prepared for my first term of teaching” - Yorkshire Primary ECT